vgsantoniazzi/vgsantoniazzi.github.io/_posts/2016-01-24-buiding-your-own-programming-language.md

 **Set a starting point for your language.** I like ruby-like (optional parentheses) and explicit expressions (1 + 2 + 3 + 4).
 If you prefer a lisp style, you can use a polish notation.
 Think about the details, describe examples of operations you want to perform.

-If you want to get your hands dirty now, I suggest studying the tiny-lang source code and translating it into Another language for non-English learners — Mandarim, maybe!?
+If you want to get your hands dirty now, I suggest studying the tiny-lang source code and translating it into another language for non-English learners — Mandarim, maybe!?

 Helping those who are just starting to program and don’t have the minimum knowledge in English would be a great idea.

-Find the location of the lexemes for tokens and change the tokens that match: if , print , end , and so on.
+Find the location of the lexemes for tokens and change the tokens that match: `if`, `print`, `end`, and so on.

 ## Let's built it

 In the next post, we will build flow management and writing a simple tokenizer.
-For now, you can learn a little bit more about how assembly works and try to execute this simple one-file compiler.
+For now, you can learn a little bit more about how assembly works and try to execute the [Kompilator project](https://github.com/vgsantoniazzi/kompilator). *Kompilator* stands for compiler in Polish.
+Since is a polish notation compiler, I just find the name funny.